 We went through several professional reports (e.g. project evaluation and post project reports, project monitoring and controlling reports, progress reports, ex-ante project plans, etc.).
-We notice that the practitioners those who based their understanding of the three concepts on what is used by international organisations, and foreign aid organisations in particular, such as UNIDO, OECD, USAID, UWA, NORAD and JICA are more explicit and clear in using the concepts.
+We noticed that the practitioners who based their understanding of the three concepts on that used by international organisations, and foreign aid organisations in particular, such as UNIDO, OECD, USAID, UWA, NORAD and JICA, are more explicit and clear in using the concepts.
 In general, most of them refer to their sources within the reports.

-The use of the three concepts in other disciplines
+Use of the three concepts in other disciplines like pharmacology and medicine

-Leaving little bit out of our space and crossing to other horizons, broadening the interpretations of the three concepts before narrowing them in the next discussion chapter.
+We moved a little out of our area, broadening the interpretations of the three concepts before narrowing them in the following discussion chapter.
 We wanted to check the significance of the three concepts in other disciplines.